azee/phonewords/README.md

 Core
 ------
 The core of the solution is a trie-tree.
 The point is to build a trie-tree out of the list of words in the dictionary.
-Each ege will be a letter.
+Each edge will be a letter.
 A node may or may not contain a word from the dictionary.
 The idea is to traverse all possible branches for each provided number trying to build a list of possible substitutions as we hit a node with a word.

 Dictionary tree is build on application startup and can be used for each phone number provided.